the-neuro-catalyst/the-neuro-catalyst/README.md

     - [The Price of Air](./music-diary/the-price-of-air.md)
     - [Define](./music-diary/define.md)

+---

+## What is the State?
+(Unfiltered Truth)

+The people sacrifice a portion of their sovereignty to establish the state, tasking it with the duty to protect and safeguard the welfare of innocent citizens.
+Consequently, the state is obligated to use tax revenues to employ officials and personnel to carry out these responsibilities, authorizing them to exercise power and utilize official tools to secure the citizens' well-being.

+If the state permits its officials to commit the actions listed below against innocent citizens—who possess every legitimate right to criticize or present factual information—it constitutes a complete betrayal and fundamental contradiction of the state's very existence.
+This is because the citizens are both the employers and the foundation of sacrifice for the state.

+## Patterns of Misconduct
+ * Intimidation is a "Breach of Contract."
+ * Lawsuits against citizens are "Retaliation against the Employer."
+ * Emotional outbursts are an "Abuse of Authority."

+## Root Cause
+Such actions by state officials largely stem from a distorted belief that the authority and tools granted to them by the state belong to them personally.
+In many cases, these powers are exploited for personal gain and to cover up their own wrongdoing.

+## Conclusion
+The state derives its power solely because the people sacrifice a portion of their sovereignty to create a state entity equipped with authority and tools, specifically to fulfill its duty of protecting the welfare of innocent citizens.

+---

+*Written by Jakkraphop Pengchan*

+> Last Update: 2 September 2026

+---

 ## Manifesto

 * I do not hold myself as a citizen of any specific nation.